rongxuan-li/rongxuan-li.github.io/_pages/about.md

 ---

 <h1 id="news"><span style="font-size: 18px; font-weight: bold;">News</span></h1>
+Our work on Rigidity Control of General Origami Structures has been accepted by the <a href="https://www.nature.com/commsphys/" style="text-decoration: none;"><em> Communications Physics </em></a>.
+Thanks to Professor Gary Choi's patient guidance.

-Our paper has been accepted by the <a href="https://www.siam.org/publications/siam-journals/siam-undergraduate-research-online-siuro/" style="text-decoration: none;"><em>SIAM Undergraduate Research Online (SIURO)</em></a>.
+Our work on Linear Reweighted Regularization Algorithms for the Graph Matching Problem has been accepted by the <a href="https://www.siam.org/publications/siam-journals/siam-undergraduate-research-online-siuro/" style="text-decoration: none;"><em>SIAM Undergraduate Research Online (SIURO)</em></a>.
 Thanks to Professor Yangyang Xu's patient guidance.

 My first research paper has been accepted by the <a href="https://royalsocietypublishing.org/journal/rspa" style="text-decoration: none;"><em>Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences</em></a>.
 Thanks to Professor Gary Choi's patient guidance.